idmillington/undum/docs/src/API.md

 Options are passed in in the `options` parameter.
 The following options are available.

-priority: A string used to sort qualities within their groups.
-When
-    the system displays a list of qualities they will be sorted by this string.
+- `priority`: A string used to sort qualities within their groups.
+When the system displays a list of qualities they will be sorted by this string.
 If you don't give a priority, then the title will be used, so you'll get alphabetic order.
 Normally you either don't give a priority, or else use a priority string containing 0-padded numbers (e.g. "00001").

-group: The identifier of a group in which to display this
+- `group`: The identifier of a group in which to display this parameter.
-    parameter.
 If a group is given, then it must be defined in your `undum.game.qualityGroups` property.

-extraClasses: These classes will be attached to the `<div>` tag that
-    surrounds the quality when it is displayed.
+- `extraClasses`: These classes will be attached to the `<div>` tag that surrounds the quality when it is displayed.
 A common use for this is to add icons representing the quality.
 In your CSS define a class for each icon, then pass those classes into the appropriate quality definitions.

 #### `format(character, value)`